 We currently have test centres open at:

-- Belgrave Neighbourhood Centre (indoors, walk-in)
+- Belgrave Neighbourhood Centre

-- Birstall Park and Ride (permanent site – drive through only)
+- Birstall Park and Ride

-- Highfields Centre (walk-in)
+- Highfields Centre

-- Overton Road (walk-in)
+- Overton Road

-- Victoria Park (mobile unit – drive through).
+- Victoria Park

 When you go for your test, wear a face covering and bring a photo ID as well as your booking number.

 Contact tracing is a key part of public health measures to reduce and prevent the spread of coronavirus.
 The NHS test and trace service contacts those that test positive for coronavirus, provides you with some critical health advice, and asks where you've been recently and who you've been in close contact with.
 In Leicester the council carries out much of this tracing work.

-If you have had a positive test result for coronavirus or have been in close contact with someone who has tested positive, you will be contacted by text, email, phone call or by household visit by us or the NHS.
+If you have had a positive test result for coronavirus or have been in close contact with someone who has tested positive, you will be contacted by text, email, phone call or by household visit - either by us or the NHS.